eddietaylor/eddietaylor.github.io/README.md

 # Data Science Website Development and Deployment

+Instructions on getting the environment set up and publishing your first site content.

 ## Getting Up and Running with Development

 1.)
 Clone the repo if you're collaborating with Eddie on his DS website.
 Otherwise, within a local folder, create a virtual environment with (in this case named blog_env):